-Permissions drop table permission defaults to the table owner and is not transferable.
+Standards ANSI SQL - Compliance level: Transact-SQL extension.
+Permissions drop table permission defaults to the table owner and is not transferable Auditing Values in event and extrainfo columns of sysaudits are:

-Even t Audit option Command or access audited Information in extrainfo 27 drop drop table Roles - Current active roles Keywords or options - NULL • Previous value - NULL • Current value - NULL • Other information - NULL • Proxy information - Original login name, if set proxy in effect See also Commands alter table, create table, delete, truncat ate table, delete, truncate table System procedures sp_de epends, sp_help, sp_spaceused drop trigger
+Event Audit option Command or access audited Information in extrainfo 27 drop drop table • Roles - current active roles • Keywords or options - NULL • Previous value - NULL • Current value - NULL • Other information - NULL • Proxy information - original login name, if set proxy is in effect See also Commands alter table, create table Commands alter table, create table, delete, truncate table System procedures sp_depends, sp_help, sp_spaceused drop trigger

 Description Removes a trigger.

-Syntax drop trigger [owner.]trigger_name

-[, [owner.]trigger_name] ...

-Parameters trigger_name

-is the name of the trigger to drop.
+Syntax drop trigger [owner.] trigger_name [, [owner.] trigger_name] Parameters trigger_name is the name of the trigger to drop.
 Specify the owner's name to drop a trigger of the same name owned by a different user in the current database.
 The default value for owner is the current user.

-Examples Removes trigger1 from the current database:

-drop trigger trigger1

-drop trigger drops a trigger in the current database.

-You need not explicitly drop a trigger from a table to create a new trigger for the same operation (insert, update, or delete).
-In a table or column each new trigger for the same operation overwrites the previous one.

-• When a table is dropped, Adaptive Server automatically drops any triggers associated with it.
+Examples Removes trigger1 from the current database: drop trigger trigger1 Usage • drop trigger drops a trigger in the current database. • You need not explicitly drop a trigger from a table to create a new trigger for the same operation (insert, update, or delete).
+In atable or column, each new trigger for the same operation overwrites the previous one. • When a table is dropped, Adaptive Server automatically drops any triggers associated with it.
+Standards ANSI SQL - Compliance level: Transact-SQL extension.
 Permissions drop trigger permission defaults to the trigger owner and is not transferable.

-Command or access
+Auditing Values in event and extrainfo columns of sysaudits are: Audit Com nand or

-Event Audit option audited Information in extrainfo
+Event Audit option Command or access audited Information in extrainfo

-29 drop drop trigger Roles - Current active roles
+29 drop drop trigger • Roles - current active roles

 • Keywords or options - NULL

 • Previous value - NULL

 • Current value - NULL

 • Other information - NULL

-• Proxy information - Original login name, if set proxy in effect
+• Proxy information - original login name, if set proxy is in effect

+1 1 '

-See also Commands create trigger
+Commands create trigger